Shuttle to Erwin

 Trip Miles 318.1 miles

-Rain continued off and on overnight, and as the temperature dropped it became freezing rain.
+Rain continued off and on overnight.
+As the temperature dropped, it became freezing rain.
 Fortunately, the rain stopped just before dawn.

-There was a large area around Hogback Ridge Shelter for tents and it was heavily used.
-Because of the rain, this area was now mostly mud.
+Several tents were scattered around a large area at Hogback Ridge Shelter, and the shelter was also full of hikers.
+Because of the rain, the ground was now mostly mud.

-This was not a fun morning for packing up and getting back on the trail.
-The worst part was putting on clothes that were still soaked from yesterday's rain, and were now cold from near-freezing temperatures.
+The conditions made packing and getting back on the trail this morning unenjoyable.
+The worst part was putting on clothes still soaked from yesterday's rain.
+They were now frigid after the temperature dropped to near-freezing.

 Trail from Hogback Ridge Shelter

-Much of the trail for the last few days has hugged the state line.
-That was again the case today, though as usual it was impossible to tell for sure when it crossed into Tennessee and when it was in North Carolina.
+For the last few days, much of the trail has hugged the state line.
+That was true again today, though as usual, there was no way to tell when it crossed into Tennessee and when it was in North Carolina.

 After a minor climb to a spot called High Rock, the trail began a 700-foot descent to Sam's Gap.